A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Conclusion and summary

 \section{Conclusion and summary}

-Low-dimensional liquid \hpara moderators, initially discovered and extensively developed at the ESS, enhance the brightness of cold neutrons compared to voluminous moderators.
-Although this enhancement comes at the cost of reducing neutron beam intensity, it has been determined for the ESS instrumental suite~\cite{Andersen2018} that the flat moderator with the smallest dimension of \SI{3}{\cm}, providing a brightness gain of about 2.5 with intensity losses of approximately \SI{20}{\percent}, offers a reasonable trade-off when considering various aspects of neutron beam extraction and transport to instruments.
-In this work, we focused on high-aspect ratio rectangular parahydrogen moderators, where the width is much larger than its height~(or vice versa).
-It was determined that due to the prevailing single-collision mechanism of the thermal-to-cold neutron conversion in \hpara, the brightness gain for narrower moderators can reach rather high values, approximately around 10.
+Low-dimensional liquid para-hydrogen moderators, initially discovered and extensively developed at the ESS, enhance the brightness of cold neutrons compared to voluminous moderators~\cite{Zanini2019a}.
+Although this enhancement comes at the cost of reducing neutron beam intensity, it has been determined for the ESS instrumental suite~\cite{Andersen2018} that the flat moderator with the smallest dimension of \qty{3}{\cm}, providing a brightness gain of about 2.5 with intensity losses of approximately \qty{20}{\percent}, offers a reasonable trade-off when considering various aspects of neutron beam extraction and transport to instruments.
+In this work, we focused on high-aspect ratio rectangular para-hydrogen moderators, where the width is much larger than its height~(or vice versa).
+It was determined that due to the prevailing single-collision mechanism of the thermal-to-cold neutron conversion in para-hydrogen, the brightness gain for narrower moderators can reach rather high values, approximately around~10~(see \figref{fig:20}).

 However, these narrower moderators also exhibit even greater intensity losses and are not ideal from the perspective of neutron transport, mainly due to the insufficient illumination of the entries to neutron guides~\cite{Konik2023a}.
-To address this challenge, we have introduced the concept of chess-board and staircase moderator assemblies with extensively developed total surfaces.
-These assemblies generate wide neutron beams of higher intensity while preserving the enhanced brightness associated with high-aspect ratio individual moderators.
+To address this challenge, we have introduced the concept of chessboard and staircase moderator assemblies with extensively developed total surfaces.